houmank/ARPG_Automation_Tool/README.md

 ### Using prebuilt
  1. Download the build from the tag, run the executable.
- 2. If you have a custom modlist, then load that in using the GUI and select which voidstone you want to roll the modifiers on.
+ 2. If you have a custom modlist, then load that in using the GUI and select which item you want to roll the modifiers on.
  3. Once everything is set, Start the roller by pressing Cntrl+R or start on the GUI.
 Tab into the game and press numpad 0 to start.
 The bot will roll modifiers until it runs out of resources to roll with.
 User can manually stop by pressing and holding numpad 1.

 ### Building from source